EagleW/Chem-FINESE/README.md

 ### Data Description

+This repositiory contains two chemical few-shot fine-grained entity extraction dataset based on ChemNER and CHEMET.
+We choose the values $6, 9, 12, 15, 18$ as the potential maximum entity mentions for k-shot for both datasets.
 `annotation` folder contains annotation guidelines and fine-grained entity ontology.
 `CHEMET` folder contains full CHEMET dataset and its few-shot subsets.
 Each folder contains four files: `train.json`, `valid.json`, `test.json`, and `types.json`.
 `ChemNER+` folder contains full ChemNER+ dataset and its few-shot subsets.
 Each folder contains four files: `train.json`, `valid.json`, `test.json`, and `types.json`.
-We choose the values $6, 9, 12, 15, 18$ as the potential maximum entity mentions for k-shot for both datasets.
 `train.json`, `valid.json`, `test.json` are used for training, validation, and testing respectively.
 Each file contains multiple lines.
 Each line represent an instance.
 The schema for each instance is listed below:

 ```python